jiridanek/definitely_typed/README.md

   - given a JavaScript file and a corresponding .t.ds file
   - parse the .d.ts
-  - turn it into @Js external Dart code
+  - turn it into @JS external Dart code
   - write it out
   - use it to call something in the JavaScript file from Dart